 - You want to discover the region where your maternal line ancestors came from.

-Available to both males and females this test will look at your your maternal lineage.
+Available to both males and females this test will look at your maternal lineage.
 It looks at the DNA in your body that has been passed from each generation from mother to child.

 You can make connections with distant cousins with this type of test.
 However, you may find that their connection may go back far up your family tree.